kuchnaya-hub/maroon-broccoli/src/pages/index.md

       - title: Feature 2
         content: >
-          Select the product, add it inside the app and it will automatically create the video of the product
+          Select the product, add it inside the app and it will automatically create the video of the product.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item